 Our faculty is a group of dedicated, experienced educators who work together to bring a well-rounded, rigorous education to all children who attend the Boston Teachers Union School.

-Christina Duke, Math Interventionist and Coach for the Lower School - I am very excited to join the BTU staff this year!
-I will be teaching math in the lower school for grades K – 5.
-Originally from Ocala, Florida, I have lived in the Boston area for 5 years now.
-I received my Bachelor’s and Masters Degrees in Special Education from Florida State University.
-I began my career at a wonderful school in Tallahassee, Fl, teaching a K-2nd grade class.
-Our focus was on including all students in a liberal arts education and nurturing environment.
-With that strong foundation, I spent three years teaching a 3rd – 5th grade class in East Boston, at the McKay School.
-During that time, I co-taught with a 4th grade teacher for science and social studies.
-Since then, I have been teaching 4th grade at the Blackstone School.
-Currently, I live in Cambridge with my two adorable dogs, Corby and Kali.
-I love reading, hiking, and kayaking.
-Also, I am attempting to master the many Southern recipes that have been passed down to me.
+Christina Duke, ELA and Math Interventionist and ESL Teacher Christina teaches reading, writing, and math for grades K – 3.
+She also teaches math for grade 4.
+Originally from Ocala, Florida, she has lived in the Boston area for 10 years.
+She received her Bachelor’s and Masters Degrees in Special Education from Florida State University, and began her career at a wonderful school in Tallahassee, Fl.
+There she taught a K-2nd grade class.
+Her focus was on including all students in a liberal arts education and nurturing environment.
+With that strong foundation, she spent three years teaching a 3rd – 5th grade class in East Boston, at the McKay School.
+During that time, she co-taught with a 4th grade teacher for science and social studies.
+After that she taught 4th grade at the Blackstone Elementary School.
+Currently, she lives in West Roxbury with her four dogs.
+She loves being outdoors, especially hiking and kayaking.

 Alice McCabe teaches fourth grade.
 She is returning to the BTU Pilot School after completing the Boston Teacher Residency program in second grade at the Mason School.
 Before that, she taught at the Henderson Inclusion School in Dorchester and has worked in different capacities with children and families in Boston for over 20 years.
 She graduated from Vassar College in New York and went on to earn a Master of Social Work from Boston College.
 She loves to help students learn to think deeply and critically about their work, especially in reading and math.
 Born and raised in Boston’s South End, she is a graduate of the Boston Public Schools.
 A proud mom, she lives in Dorchester with her husband Chris and two boys, DeVonte and Tyler.
 She enjoys reading fiction, being on or near the ocean, sharing food with friends and family and walking with her two dogs.